-For example, tooth-colored fillings and all-ceramic crowns offer the latest in technology to esthetically conscious patients.
-Advances in pressed ceramic porcelains alone have revolutionized the choices we have for esthetic restoration of all teeth (front and back).
+For example, tooth-colored fillings and all-ceramic crowns offer the latest in technology to aesthetically conscious patients.
+Advances in pressed ceramic porcelains alone have revolutionized the choices we have for aesthetic restoration of all teeth (front and back).
 The ability to place veneers to enhance contours as well as change the shade of a person's front and/or back teeth can result in a life-changing transformation.

-Badly broken down teeth require a restorative option that offers the remaining tooth strength to prevent further fracture.
+Badly broken down teeth require a restorative option that offer the remaining tooth strength to prevent further fracture.

 Newly developed lab processes allow for metal-free, full-porcelain restorations.